SimCMinMax/AutoSimC/README.md

 ## Changelog

+- 9.1.0a:
+- added basic functionality for Shadowlands

 - 8.0.1a:
 - removed Simpermut-import, now uses Simulationcraft-Addon [https://wow.curseforge.com/projects/simulationcraft]

 - 8.0.1:
 - Support for BfA

 - 7.3.2a:
   - Autosimc seems to be stable, therefore bumping version to match compatibility with the current WoW-Patch.